Julie J. Martin, MS

 Type 2 diabetes

 usually occurs as a result of genetics and lifestyle.
-It is characterized by abnormally high levels of blood sugar, known as glucose.
+It is marked by abnormally high levels of blood sugar, known as glucose.
 Glucose is the primary source of energy for our cells that the body makes from food we ingest.
 The onset of type 2 diabetes is triggered when the body is no longer able to properly use insulin, the hormone that helps cells take in glucose from the blood.
-When glucose stays in the blood stream instead of moving into the cells, nerves and blood vessels can be damaged, thereby increasing the risk of cardiovascular disease,
+When glucose stays in the blood stream instead of moving into the cells, nerves and blood vessels can be damaged.
+This increases the risk of cardiovascular disease,

 stroke, blindness, kidney disease, and circulation problems.